Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 [System.Runtime.InteropServices.Marshal]::Copy($byteArrayFun, 0, $dest, 6)
 ```

 By patching the `AmsiScanBuffer` function in AMSI.dll with specific assembly code (mov eax, 0x80070057 and ret), the function will immediately return an error code without scanning PowerShell code.
 This bypasses AMSI, allowing the attacker's PowerShell code to run undetected.
+However, it is worth noting that without implementing proper obfuscation methodologies, even the above payload would be flagged as malicious by AMSI.
+Thus to obfuscate the content and intention of the payload, the tester made of Chameleon Powershell Obfuscator.